Let’s take 5-minutes and form groups with other students in the class!

 What are these parameters???

 In Statistics, we use \(\beta_0\) to represent the population intercept and \(\beta_1\) to represent the slope.
-By “population” we mean the true slope of the line for every observation in the population of interest.
+By “population” we mean the true slope of the line for the entire population of interest.

 What is the “best” choice of \(\widehat{\beta}_0\) and \(\widehat{\beta}_1\) (the estimates of \(\beta_0\) and \(\beta_1\))?